doug0x2a/bst270-project/README.md

 # BST 270 Individual Project

-This repository contains my attempt to reproduce the figures found in the FiveThirtyEight article [Congress Today Is Older Than It's Ever Been](https://fivethirtyeight.com/features/aging-congress-boomers/).
+This repository contains my attempt to reproduce the first and third figures found in the FiveThirtyEight article [Congress Today Is Older Than It's Ever Been](https://fivethirtyeight.com/features/aging-congress-boomers/).

 The data for this article can be found on [github](https://github.com/fivethirtyeight/data/tree/master/congress-demographics), and should be placed in the `data` directory.